Religious Studies 361 - Contemporary Ethical Issues » Fall 2021 » Midterm 1

 Giving more to others by buying less for ourselves and living more simply is an example of making a difference in the area of

-A. ethics and work
+A. ethics and what we eat

 B. ethics and sex

-C. ethics and money
+C. ethics and work

 Question #32